flattenthecurve/guide/about-en.md

 As we learn more about COVID-19, a simple graph has gone viral: “Flatten the Curve.”
 Praised for shedding light on the scale and speed of the outbreak, it illustrates the wave of expected COVID-19 cases.

-- A high curve means the virus is spreading quickly; some people won’t get the medical care they need, and the number of deaths is likely to increase.</li>
+- A high curve means the virus is spreading quickly; some people won’t get the medical care they need, and the number of deaths is likely to increase.
 - A flattened curve means COVID-19 is spreading slowly, staggering the rate of people with COVID-19 and giving doctors time to best utilize scarce resources to treat people and save lives.

 ## Purpose